Robert Ker Porter: Russia, Spain, Caucasus and Persia

 In 1804 Porter was appointed historical painter to Tsar Alexander I of Russia.
 In St Petersburg he was employed upon some vast historical paintings for the Admiralty Hall.
 During his residence in the city he won the affections of a Russian princess, Mary, daughter of Prince Theodor von Scherbatoff, but complications connected with their courtship necessitated his leaving Russia, whereupon he travelled in Finland and Sweden, where he was knighted by King Gustav IV Adolf in 1806.
 He then visited several German courts, and in 1807 was created a knight of St Joachim of Würtemberg.

 While in Sweden, Porter had got to know General Sir John Moore, whom he accompanied to Spain.
 He was with the military expedition throughout, was present at the Battle of Coruña and the death of the general, and made many sketches of the campaign.
 In the meantime his Travelling Sketches in Russia and Sweden during the years 1805–1808 had appeared in 1809, elaborately illustrated by the author.
 It was soon followed by Letters from Portugal and Spain, written during the march of the troops under Sir John Moore.
 In 1811 he returned to Russia, and on 7 February 1812 he married his Russian princess (who was to die of typhus at St Petersburg in September 1826).
 He mixed in Russian military and diplomatic circles, and became well acquainted with the Russian version of the events of 1812–13, of which he gave an account in his Narrative of the Campaign in Russia during 1812.

 Porter had returned to England before the appearance of this book, and on 2 April 1813 he was knighted by the Prince Regent.
 He was soon abroad again, and in August 1817 he left from St Petersburg on a long journey which took him through the Caucasus to Tehran, and then southwards via Isfahan to the site of the ancient Persepolis, where he made drawings and transcribed a number of cuneiform inscriptions.
 After a stay at Shiraz, he returned to Isfahan, and proceeded to Ecbatana and Baghdad, and then, following the route of Xenophon's Katabasis, to Scutari.
-He was the first person to locate the mausoleum of Cyrus the Great in Pasargadae near Shiraz.
+He was the first person to locate the tomb of Cyrus the Great in Pasargadae near Shiraz.
 He published an account of his journey in Travels in Georgia, Persia, Armenia, Ancient Babylonia, 1817–1820.
 At Tehran, he had an audience with the Persian monarch Fath-Ali Shah Qajar, whose portrait he drew, and from whom in 1819 he received the Order of the Lion and the Sun.